substation-beta/ssb_book/src/4_specification.md

 `[alignment=0,0]`

-Alignment of object at position point.
+Alignment of geometry at position point.

 One value: see keyboard numpad for anchor point definition.

-Two values: horizontal and vertical offset from anchor point as object width and height in percent.
+Two values: horizontal and vertical offset from anchor point as geometry width and height in percent.

 #### margin
 `[margin=10]`